ArceLopera/git_refresher/docs/Basics/git_undoingthings.md

   ```
  Selectively pick specific commits from one branch and apply them to another branch.

 Rewriting branches, updating commits, and clearing history in Git are powerful capabilities that should be used with caution, especially in collaborative environments.
 These commands enable you to maintain a clean and organized history, improving project maintainability and readability.
 However, always ensure that you understand the consequences of these actions before applying them, as they can alter the commit history irreversibly.
+More info is [here](../Advanced/git_cherry.md).

-### 7. `git checkout -f`:
+### 7. **git checkout -f**

  When switching branches, proceed even if the index or the working tree differs from HEAD, and even if there are untracked files in the way.
  This command is used to forcefully switch branches, discarding any local changes or untracked files that may prevent the branch switch.